1

 Actual Value of the Property

 Residential property is valued using only the market approach to value.
 In this approach, the value of the subject property is based on an analysis of comparable sales.
-For tax years 2023 and 2024, the comparable properties must have sold between January 1, 2021 and June 30, 2022.
-However, if insufficient data existed during that timeframe, data from each preceding six-month period (up to a period of five years preceding June 30, 2022) may be utilized.
-Colorado law requires that the level of value be adjusted to the final day of the data-gathering period, June 30th.
+For tax years 2025 and 2026, the comparable properties must have sold between January 1, 2023 and June 30, 2024.
+However, if insufficient data existed during that timeframe, data from each preceding six-month period (up to a period of five years preceding June 30, 2024) may be utilized.

 Most non-residential property, including personal property, is valued by consideration of the market approach, the cost approach, and the income approach to value.
 Please refer to the brochure entitled “Property Valuation and Taxation for Business and Industry in Colorado” for additional information regarding non-residential property.